Skip to main content

 Privacy-aware data handling

-Aida is planned around minimum necessary data, restricted access, encryption, and implementation review.
+Aida is planned around minimum necessary data, access review, retention planning, and implementation review.
 The exact data flow is validated with the practice before launch.

-Data handling is scoped before launch, including encryption in transit, encryption at rest where applicable, access control, and retention terms.
+Data handling is scoped before launch, including encryption scope where applicable, access control, retention, and vendor terms.

 Interaction logging